DomWilliams0/name-needed/.planning/active.md

 * [X] replace outdated game preset with just a config file path argument, where config specifies world loader
 * [ ] bug: entities are not rendered on 1 particular linux laptop
 * [ ] haul activity status updates
+* [ ] when entity is in a container, show that instead of "unknown" in ui for position